SantigBenites/Notes/Segurança Aplicada/ImportantNotes.md

 Discovery:
 - Probe - Used to define security parameters
 - Authentication Request - Used for backward compatibility with WEP
-- Association Connection - Used to setup connection with AP with defined security parameters
+- Association Request/Response - Used to setup connection with AP with defined security parameters

 Authentication:
 - EAP (Extensible Authentication protocol) - Station <-> AP